 Credit risk is the risk that a specific counterparty will fail to meet its obligations under financial instrument contracts with the Fund.
 The Fund directly invests in equities and, as a result, is not exposed to significant credit risk.
+An exception to this is the participation in Liquid Euro with an interest of 3,882.
+For this amount, the Fund is exposed to credit risk.

-The total amount of the maximum credit risk of the Fund is 13,024 (2023: 18,851).
+The total amount of the maximum credit risk of the Fund is 4,692 (2023: 7,434).